 When to visit: At the end of an Epcot or Hollywood Studios day, or on a non-park day

-All of these resorts are accessed by walking so you can visit them in any order but I'll just start with The Beach Club which is the closest to Epcot.
+All of these resorts are accessed by walking so you can visit them in any order, but let’s just start with The Beach Club (which is the closest to Epcot) & The Yacht Club, which is right next to it.

 While The Beach Club and Yacht Club are fabulous places to stay, there isn’t a huge amount for non-guests to do here, but there are a few things: